mapbox/mapbox-maps-android/plugin-viewport/README.md

 And users are free to add their own ViewportTransition and set to specifically to animate transition from the desired fromState and targetState.

-A full overview of classes and interfaces can be found in our [API documentation](https://docs.mapbox.com/android/beta/maps/guides/).
+A full overview of classes and interfaces can be found in our [User location guide](https://docs.mapbox.com/android/maps/guides/user-location/#location-tracking) and [API documentation](https://docs.mapbox.com/android/maps/api-reference/).

 ### Getting Started